Faroop/Exengineering-website-/README.md

 # Exengineering-website-
 Exengineering website pages
-This code is to support a series of webpages designed for an engineering company, hosted god knows where.
+This code is to support a series of webpages designed for an engineering company, hosted on github.